Lecture notes on duality and interpolation spaces

 This paper, or set of lecture notes, gives a careful, pedantic, perhaps even a bit too pedantic, treatment of the general topic of duality in the context of Banach couples.
-I will follow the same standard (it might be called ``naive'') approach which is explicitly or implicitly used in many papers about interpolation spaces, including the classical expositions of Alberto Calder\'{o}n \cite{ca} and Lions--Peetre \cite{lp}.
-It should be mentioned that several authors, notably Sten Kaijser and Joan Wick--Pelletier (see \cite{kp1}, \cite{kp2}, \cite{kp3} and \cite{jwp}) have sometimes found it preferable to use a different and more sophisticated approach, involving so--called ``dolittle diagrams'', to deal with duality for Banach couples.
+I will follow the same standard (it might be called ``naive'') approach which is explicitly or implicitly used in many papers about interpolation spaces, including the classical expositions of Alberto Calderón \cite{ca} and Lions--Peetre \cite{lp}.
+It should be mentioned that Sten Kaijser and Joan Wick--Pelletier (see \cite{kp1}, \cite{kp2}, \cite{kp3} and \cite{jwp}) have sometimes found it preferable to use a different and more sophisticated approach, involving so--called ``dolittle diagrams'', to deal with duality for Banach couples.
 A further discussion of these diagrams is given on pp.\ 268--282 of the book \cite{bk} of Yuri Brudnyi and Natan Krugljak.